TralahM/TralahM.github.io/_posts/2020-04-27-A-Catastrophic-Failure-Of-Prediction.markdown

 He thought our defense mechanism would be to simplify the world in ways that confirmed our biases, even as the world itself was growing more diverse and more complex.

-If the quantity of information is increasing by 2.5 quintillion bytes per day, the amount of useful information almost certainly isn’t.
+If the quantity of information is increasing by 2.5 quintillion bytes per day, the amount of useful information almost certainly isn't.
 Most of it is just noise, and the noise is increasing faster than the signal.

 There are so many hypotheses to test, so many data sets to mine—but a relatively constant amount of objective truth.